SEO ·

 Diagram showing keyword cannibalization overlap.

-Here are a few ways you can use Google Search and SEO performance tracking tools to identify which articles are competing against one another for the same keywords.
+Here are a few ways you can use Google Search and SEO performance tracking tools to identify which similar pages are competing against one another (also called cannibal pages) for the same keywords.

 To use Google, search site:yourdomain.com “keyword" and replace “yourdomain.com” with your website and “keyword” with the primary keyword you want to target.

-If your high-priority article is ranking #1, then you likely don’t have an issue.
+If your high-priority article is ranking #1 for your target search intent, then you likely don’t have an issue.
+Consider that one as your most authoritative page for the keyword you’re exploring.

-But if the wrong article is ranking highest or you have multiple URLs with lower rankings, you may want to make some content changes.
+But if the wrong page is ranking the highest for your target search intent or you have multiple URLs with lower rankings, you may want to make some content changes.

 Let’s look at how to fix keyword cannibalization in five simple steps.